 Here’s some helpful information about the speak-out we think is helpful for everyone to know whether they’re speaking or listening:

 - Any one can be a survivor of sexual violence.
 Any survivor regardless of their gender identity or sexual orientation is welcomed to share their story at the speak-out.
 At the beginning of TBTN’s creation the speak out was only for women, but we welcome men and all others who may have differing gender identities to speak out.
 We wish for the speak out to be an inclusive space of healing and representation of different identities can help dispel the dangerous “perfect victim” narrative.

 - The survivor speak-out is intended to center the voices and experience of survivors of sexual violence.
 The speak-out is for allies to listen and survivors to break their silence.
 Thank you in advanced for respecting this request.
-Allies are also encouraged to attend the Women’s Center workshop on Supporting Survivors of Sexual Violence on 4/26.
-A faculty and staff version of the workshop will be held on 4/3.
+Allies are also encouraged to attend the Women’s Center workshop on Supporting Survivors of Sexual Violence on 4/11.

 - Since TBTN functions as a public forum, normal reporting procedures look a bit different.
 If you choose to share your story, and want to go no further in the reporting process, we encourage you not to disclose any names or other specific identifying information, such as locations or familial relationships, as those details may prompt staff to follow up with you for reporting matters.
 Staff are available at the event for those who do want additional resources and want to report their experience through UMBC’s Title IX reporting process or police.